 Cosmetic Gum Surgery

 As cosmetic surgery has become more mainstream, patients are seeking surgical options that will help them achieve their physical and aesthetic goals.
 Dentistry is no exception to this trend.
-Many people who are unhappy with their gums and the way their gums affect their smile, may choose to have cosmetic gum surgery to improve their appearance.
+Many people who are unhappy with their gums and the way their gums affect their smile, may choose to have cosmetic gum surgery, or a gum graft, to improve their appearance.

 There are several different cosmetic gum surgeries available to help patients achieve the smile they desire.